Paul McCartney: Achievements

 Credited with more number ones in the UK than any other artist, McCartney has participated in twenty-four chart topping singles: seventeen with the Beatles, one solo, and one each with Wings, Stevie Wonder, Ferry Aid, Band Aid, Band Aid 20 and "The Christians et al." He is the only artist to reach the UK number one as a soloist ("Pipes of Peace"), duo ("Ebony and Ivory" with Wonder), trio ("Mull of Kintyre", Wings), quartet ("She Loves You", the Beatles), quintet ("Get Back", the Beatles with Billy Preston) and as part of a musical ensemble for charity (Ferry Aid).

-"Yesterday" is one of the most covered songs in history, with more than 2,200 recorded versions, and, according to the BBC, "the track is the only one by a UK writer to have been aired more than seven million times on American TV and radio and is third in the all-time list ... [and] is the most played song by a British writer [last] century in the US".
+"Yesterday" is one of the most covered songs in history, with more than 2,200 recorded versions.
+According to the BBC, it is "the only one by a UK writer to have been aired more than seven million times on American TV and radio and is third in the all-time list ... [and] is the most played song by a British writer [last] century in the US".
 His 1968 Beatles composition "Hey Jude" achieved the highest sales in the UK that year and topped the US charts for nine weeks, which is longer than any other Beatles single.
 It was also the longest single released by the band and, at seven minutes eleven seconds, was at that time the longest number one.
 "Hey Jude" is the best-selling Beatles single, achieving sales of over five million copies soon after its release.

 In July 2005, McCartney's performance of "Sgt.
 Pepper's Lonely Hearts Club Band" with U2 at Live 8 became the fastest-released single in history.
 Available within forty-five minutes of its recording, hours later it had achieved number one on the UK Official Download Chart.